 In this space, you’ll find street art, murals, wine tasting rooms, vintage shops, and art galleries.
 For a superb dining experience, try The Lark.

 In terms of the performing arts, head to Lobero Theatre.
 It hosts an exciting variety of ballet, classical music, contemporary plays, opera, etc. Or head to the Santa Barbara Symphony.

-Where to stay: Four Seasons, Klimpton Canary Hotel, Belmond El Encanto
+- Where to stay: Four Seasons, Kimpton Canary Hotel, Belmond El Encanto

-Where to eat: The Lark, Bouchon, Bibi Ji, Loquita, Corazon Cocina
+- Where to eat: The Lark, Bouchon, Bibi Ji, Loquita, Corazon Cocina, Same Sama, Loquita